ellipsephp/ellipsephp.github.io/_posts/2018-03-18-psr-15-from-the-outside-in.md

 image: psr-15.png
 ---

 I'm very glad the [PSR-15](https://www.php-fig.org/psr/psr-15/) specification has been approved.
 Standardizing middleware is very promising for the PHP ecosystem.
-In this article I will recapitulate what PSR-15 is about and present [a package I released](https://github.com/ellipsephp/handlers) to play with it.
+In this article I will recapitulate what PSR-15 is about and present two packages I released to play with it: [ellipse/handlers](https://github.com/ellipsephp/handlers) and [ellipse/dispatcher](https://github.com/ellipsephp/dispatcher).

 ![Psr-15](/images/psr-15.png)